bertofurth/Seagate-Central-Toolchain/README.md

 The script will display a stage number, status and location of a log file as each stage of the process completes.

-If a stage fails then the script will halt.
+If a stage fails, then the script will halt.

-The generated cross compilation tools will be located in the "cross" subdirectory by default and the PATH to the newly generated executable tools will be the cross/tools subdirectory.
+The generated cross compilation tools will be located in the "cross" subdirectory by default and the PATH to the newly generated executable tools will be the cross/tools subdirectory of the base working directory.

 ## Troubleshooting
 Most problems will be due to